Costa Rica clinches World Cup berth on Waston's late goal

 Giancarlo Gonzalez headed the ball toward the right flank.
 Bryan Ruiz flicked the ball ahead to Rodney Wallace who, marked by Bryan Acosta and Emilio Izaguirre, played it back to Ruiz.

-Ruiz played the ball from his left foot to his right to fake his way past Acosta, dribbled past Izaguirre and crossed to Waston.
-The Vancouver Whitecaps defender outjumped Maynor Figueroa and Johnny Palacios to head the ball past Donis Escober to the goalkeeper's left from 8 yards.
+Ruiz beat Acosta, and Izaguirre before crossing to Waston, who outjumped Maynor Figueroa and Johnny Palacios to head the ball past Donis Escober to the goalkeeper's left from 8 yards.

-Waston has three international goals, including a 4-yard header from Christian Bolanos' 68th-minute corner kick on March 28 that gave Costa Rica a 1-1 draw in qualifier at Honduras.
+Waston has three international goals, including a header that gave Costa Rica a 1-1 draw in its March qualifier at Honduras.

 Costa Rica has 16 points and is second in the final round of North and Central American and Caribbean region behind Mexico, which has 21 points and clinched last month.